-- Owners will see several drop-down menus, sorted by product family.
+- Users with permission to manage VCS settings (more about permissions) will see several drop-down menus, sorted by product family.
 Choose "GitHub.com" (not "GitHub.com (Custom)") from the GitHub menu.

 - In organizations with an existing VCS connection, only the connected providers are shown.
-Click the "Connect to a different VCS" link to reveal the provider menus (owners) or the GitHub button (non-owners).
+Click the "Connect to a different VCS" link to reveal the provider menus (if you can manage VCS settings) or the GitHub button (others).

 » GitHub Permissions